technologiestiftung/giessdenkiez-de-dwd-harvester/README.md

 `harvester/prepare.py` shows how the assets/buffer.shp was created.
 If a bigger buffer is needed change `line 10` accordingly and re-run.

+`harvester/grid/grid.py` can be used to populate the radolan_geometry table.
+This table contains vector data for the target city.
+The data is needed by the harvest process to find the rain data for the target city area.

 `harvester/harvester.py` is the actual file for harvesting the data.
 Simply run, no command line parameters, all settings are in `.env`.

 The code in `harvester/harvester.py` tries to clean up after running the code.
 But, when running this in a container, as the script is completely stand alone, its probably best to just destroy the whole thing and start from scratch next time.